 Your family can decide what works for them.
 You can start with flushing every other time and build from there.
 Perhaps you can agree to suspend the practice when you have company.
 Here’s a tip for your negotiation: Promising to take over the toilet-scrubbing task can buy you a lot of goodwill.

 I am not an expert on foraging.
 I have heard from others that getting back to the land can be money-saving, therapeutic, and educational.
 I would go with a partner, not on your own.
 You don't want to get lost in the wild.
 There is a vast amount of mycological (mushroom hunting) and foraging clubs across the United States.

 How and when can you forage for free food?

 Foraging can be done in any season.
 It can be a fun and practical hobby for you are your family.
-Many people think of the Fall as the time when food is picked and eaten.
-Foraging is a year round even in many parts of the country no matter what season it is.
-Just be sure to pick up a foraging guide, it is a great investment to educate your family on what types of plants to look for.
+Many people think of the fall as the time when food is picked and eaten.
+Foraging is a year-round activity, even in many parts of the country, no matter what season it is.
+Just be sure to pick up a foraging guide; it is a great investment to educate your family on what types of plants to look for.
 It will pay for itself in very little time.

 - Under the couch cushions (duh)

 - In the rejected-change bin of coin counting machines like Coinstar

 - Near parking meters in early springtime, as the snow melts

 - Under your feet at the checkout counter of just about any supermarket or drugstore

 - Around the self-service vacuum at car washes and gas stations